ncatlab/nlab-content/pages/8580.md

 =--

-But the most basic example we consider right now:
+But the following most basic example we consider right now:

 +-- {: .num_example #CartesianSpaceAsSmoothSpace}
 ###### Example